Effygal/Effygal.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I'll be chairing the [New England Systems Day 2025](https://khoury-srg.github.io/nesd25/) conference in Boston.
+I'll be attending the [New England Systems Day 2025](https://khoury-srg.github.io/nesd25/) conference in Boston.

 ---
 Last year, I gave a talk on high-fidelity trace synthesis for storage benchmarking.